PraneethJain/GSoC/proposal.typ

 = Deliverables
 == Primary Goals
+I aim to implement these goals during the course of GSoC this year.
 === Add STL Container Types
 The following containers, along with their commonly used methods, will be added
 - #link("https://cplusplus.com/reference/set/set/", [`std::set`])